evrwald/PetProject0/README.md

 # PetProject0
-# Thid is a pet project created to make myself familiar with outomated testin using PyTest, Seleniu and Allure
+# Thid is a pet project created to make myself familiar with automated testing using PyTest, Selenium and Allure